 barely reach Disneyland's It's a Small World ride if it was fired from the main gate.

 Using USG maps and published intel Lloyd and Postol also made it very clear

 that the only people within 2 km of where the

 rockets were supposed to have landed were the terrorists.
 Assad's

-SAA was too far away to have hit Ghouta with the 330mm "sarin-rocket."
+SAA was certainly too far away to have hit Ghouta with the 330mm "sarin-rocket."

 Higgins, Fisher, Chivers, and Lyons, who claimed the Pointer Rocket came from Mt.
 Qasioun, suddenly looked

 like they were shills for interests who were trying to jack up a war with Syria: al-Nusra,